DevExpress-Examples/wpf-data-grid-call-begindataupdate-and-enddataupdate-at-view-model-level/README.md

 }
 ...
 ```
-Add the service to your View Model and use the service's methods in a command that updates GridControl data.
+If you inherit your View Model class from ViewModelBase, you can access to the service as follows:

 ```cs
 public class ViewModel : ViewModelBase {